 §Architectural constructs to facilitate the introduction and integration of emergent technology into the product lifecycle ecosystem (supply chain, manufacturing, services and operational environment)

-The track will ephasize digital twin, digital thread, and digital engineering:
+The sessions will ephasize digital twin, digital thread, and digital engineering:

 §Applied utilization in the aerospace industry